 14. Sutton Hoo

 Sutton Hoo near Woodbridge Suffolk is a really great place to visit, especially for kids who are learning about the Anglo-Saxons at school.
 It’s a National Trust site and home to a 7th-century Anglo-Saxon royal burial site.

-Top Tips for visiting Suffolk
+Top Tips for visiting Suffolk with kids

 - You will need a car to explore Suffolk properly.
-There is a rail network but trains are infrequent and taxis are not that common, particularly when Lattitude is on and about 40,000 people descend on Suffolk!
+There is a rail network but trains are infrequent and taxis are not that common, particularly when Latitude is on and about 40,000 people descend on Suffolk!

 - Bring your waterproofs and wellies.
 The weather around the Suffolk coast is very changeable due to coastal winds, and although I like to affectionately refer to it as sunny Suffolk, there is the occasional rainy day.
 Most activities are outdoors so to make sure you don’t miss out, throw on your waterproofs and get out and explore!